 At Boys’ Life, we’re big comic book fans.
-If you get the right one, they’re a great source of entertainment, art and entertaining stories.
+If you get the right ones, they’re a great source of art and entertaining stories.

 Recently one of our readers asked, “I want to start reading comic books, but don’t know how to begin — can you help?”

 This is a great question.
 Many of you are already big comic book fans with your own favorite series or characters.
-But there are plenty of readers that have never had the pleasure of reading a good comic book.
+But there are plenty of readers who have never had the pleasure of reading a good comic book.
 So I’m going to do my best to help you rookies understand all you need to know about comic books.
-There are literally thousands of comic books released every year, covering everything from superheroes, to fantasy, to horror, to humor, to sci-fi, to manga, to TV/movie adaptations.
+There are literally thousands of comic books released every year, covering everything from superheroes to fantasy to horror to humor to sci-fi to manga to TV/movie adaptations.
 And there are dozens of publishing companies, all putting out their unique brand of comic books.

 Sound overwhelming?
 Thankfully, it’s not as complicated as it sounds.